Suzhou65/Python-Wake-on-LAN/README.md

 ListeningSocket.bind((HostAddress,HostProtocol))
 ```
 ### Troubleshooting
-If forwarding script won't close normally, you may see the error message:
+If forwarding script wasn't stopped normally, you may see the error message at next start up:
 ```
 [Errno 98] Address already in use
 ```
-This cause by socket wasn't release.
+This error cause by forwarding script wasn't stopped, the socket used by script not release.
 Please check the task manager:
 ```shell
 ps -fA | grep python
 ```